davemers0160/dlib_object_detection/obj_det_rgb_analysis/README.md

 # Object Detector Analysis Project
-This project designed to provide analysis for object detectors build on the dlib framework.
+This project is designed to provide analysis for object detectors build on the dlib framework.

 ## Dependencies